Elastane vs Spandex: Suitable For A Sustainable Stretch?

 So while some stretch factor is necessary in certain types of garments, minimal content is optimal to make this not-so-sustainable fabric a toe-touch more eco friendly.

 There are a few brands who don’t want to stretch out their use of spandex and so reduce its use as much as possible:

-- Boody: Organic and closed-loop bamboo viscose is used in garments like ethical activewear, underwear, and bras—but it doesn’t provide stretchiness like spandex.
+- Boody: Organic and closed-loop bamboo viscose is used in garments like ethical activewear, underwear, and organic bras—but it doesn’t provide stretchiness like spandex.
 The elastane here normally makes up around 6-7% of the garments.

 - Organic Basics: The brand prioritizes the use of natural organic fibers and semi synthetics, but as they got their start in underwear, keeping bums covered would be nigh impossible without elastane.
 Expect to see about 5% blended into most garments, including their organic underwear.

 - Threads 4 Thought: Providing sustainable and comfortable clothes for men, women, and kids, T4T uses organic cotton, recycled polyester, and Lenzing modal.
 They keep the percentage of spandex limited to 10% of all garments.

 - ARO: Their sustainable swimwear contains 15% spandex, a little higher than the other brands, though admittedly swimwear is a special case.
 The other 85% is completely recycled synthetics so the higher spandex percentage doesn’t change its biodegradability.

 The fact of the matter is, we need elastane, albeit a small amount.

 Fortunately, the material is getting a little greener.

 Spanflex was the first to make recycled elastane yarn from production waste.
 It combines elastane waste with recycled plastic bottle polyester.